 The Binghamton Regional Sustainability Coalition (BRSC) was formed in mid-2008 following a series of community forums on sustainability and a community visioning session.
-BRSC currently connects with countless local organizations and with approximately 1000 individuals through its events, listservs and Facebook.
+BRSC currently connects with countless local organizations, businesses, and individuals through its events, programs, listservs, and Facebook.

-BRSC has organized itself as a 501(c)(3) non-profit and we have been refining the strategies we need to take to achieve the promise of improving the quality of life in the Binghamton Region today, without compromising the quality of life of future generations.
+Organized as a 501(c)(3) non-profit, we have been refining the strategies we need to take to achieve the promise of improving the quality of life in the Binghamton Region today, without compromising the quality of life of future generations.